Instances of persons representing the same historical person need to be merged. Merging is the process of

 - Applying the merge.

-The Person Matches resource is a useful tool for identifying duplicate persons in the system.
+The Person Matches by Example resource is a useful tool for identifying duplicate persons in the system.
 The results of a person match request will contain a link to the Merge Person resource that can be used to perform a merge between the person and possible duplicates.

 Selecting the Survivor